 X-15 Rocket Plane (1959–68): Set altitude flights in the 1960s.
 Total of 199 flights

 Project Gemini (1961–66): Second human spaceflight program sending the 2 crew Gemini Spacecraft on 10 low Earth missions from 1965 to 1966.

 Project Apollo (1961–72): Third human spaceflight program.
 Landed the first humans on the Moon from 1969 to 1972 using Apollo Spacecraft.

 Skylab (1965–79): USA’s First Space Station.

 Apollo-Soyuz Test Project (1972–75): First joint U.S.A – Soviet Space Flight.

 Space Shuttle Program (1972–2011): Used for missions to the Mir Space Station, ISS and to deliver satellites to space.

 Commercial Resupply Services (2006–present): Uses SpaceX Dragon, Orbital ATK’s Cygnus and Sierra Nevada Corporation’s Dream Chaser. to send cargo to the ISS.

 Commercial Crew Program (2010–present): To use private crewed spacecraft like SpaceX Dragon and Boeing’s CST-100 to visit the International Space Station.

-Beyond Low Earth Orbit Program (2010–present):Using the Space Launch System to launch Orion spacecraft on missions.
+Journey to Mars – Beyond Low Earth Orbit Program (2010–2017):Using the Space Launch System to launch Orion spacecraft on missions.

 2016: $19.3 billion usa dollars